TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-availability-highavailability.md

 No. Applications should have retry mechanism to reconnect to the same endpoint (hostname).

 * **How do I test the failover?** <br>
 We are working on adding force failover capability to the service.
 We will update the documentation and also will update this self-help once we enable the capability.
-For more details, please reach us @ `AskAzureDBforPostgreSQL@service.microsoft.com`.
+For more details, contact us at AskAzureDBforPostgreSQL@service.microsoft.com.

 * **How do I check the replication status?** <br>
-On portal, from the overview page of the server shows the Zone redundant high availability status and the server status.
+On the portal, from the overview page of the server shows the Zone redundant high availability status and the server status.
 You can also check the status and the AZs for primary and standby from the High Availability blade of the server portal.

-From psql, you can run `select * from pg_stat_replication;` which shows the streaming status amongst other details.
+From `psql`, you can run `select * from pg_stat_replication;` which shows the streaming status amongst other details.

 * **Do you support read queries on the standby replica?** <br>
 No. We do not support read queries on the standby replica.

 * **Can I enable or disable HA any any point of time?** <br>
 Yes.
-You can enable or disable zone-redundant HA at any time except when the server is in certain states like stopped, restarting, or already in the process of failing over.
+You can enable or disable zone-redundant HA at any time, except when the server is in certain states like stopped, restarting, or already in the process of failing over.

 * **Can I choose the AZ for the standby?** <br>
 No. Currently you cannot choose the AZ for the standby.
 We plan to add that capability in future.